DocuClipper logo

 • Not Equals: The field does not exactly match the specified text (for Vendor/Customer only).

-1. Choose What to Set: Depending on your document type, you’ll set either a “Category” (for payables, expenses, and bills) or a “Product/Service” (for receivables).
+1. Choose What to Set: Depending on your document type, you'll set either a "Category" (for payables, expenses, bills, and credit notes) or a "Product/Service" (for receivables and debit notes).

 2. Select the Value: Choose the category or product/service to assign when the conditions are met.
 For some document types, you may need to type in the value manually.